JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

   These codes work the in the same manner as the equivalent codes for neutral dynamics, except you must explicitly say how many runs you are analyzing by adjusting the `nRun` variable.
 This decision to manually adjust `nRun` was made to allow the analysis of output from `04_twoSpeciesModel_differentR_relativeFitnessDifference.py` before it had finished all of the runs.

-  Here are figures showing where introductions into a given location lead to populations which persist anywhere (the first plot from `05_analyzeWhereSurvivorsStarted_RelativeFitnessModel.py`) and where introductions into a location lead to populations that persist at that location (the second plot, from `05_B_analyzeWhereSurvivorsStarted_RelativeFitnessModel_onlyIfInIntroductionLocation.py`).  _NOTE WELL, NEEDS TO BE ReRUN AFTER FULL MODEL RUN_
+  Here are figures showing where introductions into a given location lead to populations which persist anywhere (the first plot from `05_analyzeWhereSurvivorsStarted_RelativeFitnessModel.py`) and where introductions into a location lead to populations that persist at that location (the second plot, from `05_B_analyzeWhereSurvivorsStarted_RelativeFitnessModel_onlyIfInIntroductionLocation.py`).
   ![Introduction with relative fitness, survives anywhere](docs/05_analyzeWhereSurvivorsStarted_RelativeFitnessModel.png)
   ![Model with relative fitness, survives in region of introduction](docs/05_B_analyzeWhereSurvivorsStarted_RelativeFitnessModel_onlyIfInIntroductionLocation.png)